Podcast Episode Guide: Structure, Typology, Formats, and Outlines

 Elements of a Podcast Episode

 I like to think about podcast episode elements like segments on a radio program.
 How those segments are organized in your episodes is a major lever in differentiating your show.
-Here are some examples of different elements I’ve used in the podcasts I’ve hosted:
+In this section of our podcast episode guide, I share some examples of different elements I’ve used in the podcasts I’ve hosted:

 Video vs Audio Podcast